 Does your family eat mushrooms?
 If they do (and even if they don’t), we have a sure-fire way to get them to love mushrooms with these Mushroom Polenta Bacon Bites.

 In the Jolly Tomato household, we often keep mushrooms available in the fridge so we can add them to anything at a moment’s notice… omelets, sandwiches, stir-fries, etc. Thanks to their hearty texture, mushrooms are also a great addition to meat fillings and sauces.
 They add a great nutritional punch while making your meat stretch a little farther.
-Would you believe there’s a whole web page devoted to the “swapability” of mushrooms?
-You can find mushrooms here in everything from tacos to burgers to crab cakes.
+(For instance, they’re a great way to get your vitamins D and B as well as antioxidants and fiber.)

 Most Awesome Mushroom Polenta Bacon Bites

-12 slices of bacon
+- 12 slices bacon

-6 ounces white button mushrooms
+- 6 ounces white button mushrooms

-2 T. olive oil
+- 2 tbsp olive oil

-1 cup cooked polenta, warm (see note)
+- 1 cup cooked polenta, warm (see note below recipe)

-1 T. grated parmesan cheese
+- 1 tbsp grated Parmesan cheese

-Salt to taste
+- salt to taste